kfitz/reading-notebook/en/pages/austin.md

-Austin, J.L.
-How to Do Things with Words.
+# Austin, J.L.  *How to Do Things with Words*.
 Cambridge, MA:  Harvard University Press:  1962.

-Lecture I
+## Lecture I

 mistaken assumption of philosophers that "statements" are only descriptive or factual; grammarians understand that not all "sentences" are "statements"